AnotherFiction/AngularSpring/README.md

  - write tests using in-memory database
  - union of new_ and edit_ users_controllers
  - introduce rx java and rx angular
+ - parse spring data validation exceptions, because the current results are not user friendly